open-mpic/draft-mpic/draft-westerbaan-alldispatch-mpic.md

 [[ TODO do we to define the possible errors, or at least assign
         some codes? ]]

-An example of a response for an unsuccesful validation.
+An example of a response for an unsuccessful validation.

 ~~~
 {